chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

         - Settings button is displayed for the signed-in user.
         - There are 9 news cards as expected.
         - The app is displaying General news when the user is clicking on the General tab.
+        - The user is able to click on the refresh button
+        - The page is refreshed and stays on the General tab
         - The app is displaying Business news when the user is clicking on the Business tab.
+        - The user is able to click on the refresh button
+        - The the page is refreshed and stays on the Business tab
         - The app is displaying Entertainment news when the user is clicking on the Entertainment tab.
         - The app is displaying Health news when the user is clicking on the Health tab.
         - The app is displaying Science news when the user is clicking on the Science tab.